zuiko21/minimOS/hard/roñavid.md

 adding 1848 *positions*.
 Including **448 active lines** of 24 positions, the grand total is **12600 positions**, well within the 27C256 capacity.
-The 14-bit counter (several **cascading 74HC161**s, as they **must** be synchronous) will be reset upon reaching 12600, detected via a NAND gate.
+The 14-bit counter (several **cascading 74HC161**s, as they **must** be synchronous) will be reset upon reaching 12600, detected via a multi-input NAND gate.

 ## Video signal generation